|

 by eating fleas containing a cyst of the tapeworm.

-Adult cat fleas are about 1/10 inch long, wingless, dark reddish
+LIFE CYCLEAdult cat fleas are about 1/10 inch long, wingless, dark reddish

 brown and laterally compressed.
 The adult is the pestiferous stage